 Where it all began.....

 Frank Wilds, a builder by trade had moved with his family from Coventry to Norfolk where he established a small boatyard on Woods Dyke in Horning.
-This was also the family home - with everyone originally living and sleeping in a caravan and the boatyard buildings.
+This was also the family home - with everyone originally living and sleeping in a caravan and the boatyard buildings whilst a bungalow was built at the site.

 “Wild Fantasy”, one of the original fleet built by Wilds